 Use case #0001

 Manual classification processes fail this expectation in three ways.
 First, the DPD (Days Past Due) count is computed from a reference date that may differ from the actual date the overdue first arose — a system-level error that systematically understates DPD.
-Second, classification is reviewed quarterly rather than daily — accounts that crossed the 90-day threshold on day 60 of the quarter are classified as NPAs 30 days later than the norm requires.
+Second, classification is reviewed quarterly rather than daily — accounts that crossed the 90-day threshold on day 60 of the quarter are classified as NPLs 30 days later than the norm requires.
 Third, upgrade and downgrade decisions are made by human reviewers who may apply inconsistent criteria for accounts at the boundaries between categories.

-The IRACP classification framework: the complete hierarchy
+The OCC loan classification standards classification framework: the complete hierarchy

 Standard Account performing — interest and principal payments current or overdue by less than 90 days < 90 days 0.40% (general provision on standard assets) 0.40% N/A — performing category